jnunyez/synchronization/README.md

 <figcaption>

-**Figure 3** SMA Connector for GPS input receiver in Silicom Timing Synchronization (STS4) Card.
+**Figure 3** SubMiniature version A (SMA) Connector for GPS input receiver in Silicom Timing Synchronization (STS) Card.

 </figcaption>

-4. Launch debug pod in worker node equipped with STS4 card.
+4. Launch debug pod in worker node equipped with STS card.
 To overcome package limitations from UBI8, we use a Fedora 36 image so that we can install both `usbutils` and `pciutils`:

   ```console
   oc debug node/du3-ldc1 --image=quay.io/fedora/fedora:36-x86_64